What is the course about?

 Are there any other costs?
 Is there anything I need to bring?

 Please bring a notebook and pen and at least two pieces of music to practice.

-You may like to look at some exercises in advance.
-If so, please use the following links:
+You may like to look at some recommended exercises in advance.
+If so, please use the following link: